 How to prevent it?

-RSV is often brought home from school-aged kids infecting the younger brothers and sisters, so take care to minimize “germ-sharing” amongst siblings.
+RSV is often brought home from school-aged kids.
+RSV infection may spread to younger brothers and sisters, so take care to minimize “germ-sharing” amongst siblings.
 Practice good personal hygiene – wash hands before preparing or eating food; avoid sharing cups or eating utensils, and avoid contact with infected individuals.

 Regardless of your child’s risk level or western medicine precautions, be sure to follow your standard wellness routine for cold/flu including Vitamin D, C, probiotics, and anti-viral herbs such as echinacea and astragalus or your favorite Chinese herbal formula.
 Speak to your practitioner to insure you’re using effective measures for your family.